pingcap/blog/tidb-binlog-architecture-evolution-and-implementation-principles.md

 #### Storing data changes to binlog

-I’ll use an example to explain how binlog stores data changes.
+I'll use an example to explain how binlog stores data changes.

 Assume that the table schema is: